Hiroaki Ishiura

 Hiroaki Ishiura (石浦 宏明, Ishiura Hiroaki) is a Japanese racing driver from Tokyo.
-He currently drives in the Super GT series for Cerumo.
+He currently drives in the Super GT series for Rookie Racing.
 He was the 2015 and 2017 Super Formula champion, and is known as a fast and strong driver.

 Ishiura made his Super GT debut in 2006.
-In 2007, he won the Super GT300 championship, in the APR MR-S with Kazuya Oshima.
-In 2008, he started racing in the Super GT GT500 class as part of Toyota Team Tsuchiya.
-He went on to join Lexus Team Cerumo after driving for Lexus Team Sard.
-In 2025, he ended his 18-year run in the GT500 class, finishing 3rd in his final race.
+In 2007, he won the GT300 championship, in the apr MR-S with Kazuya Oshima.
+In 2008, he started racing in the GT500 class as part of Team Tsuchiya.
+He went on to join Cerumo after driving for SARD.
+In 2025, he ended his 18-year run in the GT500 class, finishing third in his final race.
 However, he is not retiring.